fndongn/aws-ecs-full-stack-web-app-deployment/README.md

  * Debugging containerized services running in Amazon Web Services ECS required monitoring logs, task health, and deployment events to identify and resolve runtime issues.

 Lessons Learned
- * Dockerizing frontend & backend ensures consistent, reproducible deployments.
+ * Containerizing applications with Docker ensures consistent environments across development, CI/CD pipelines, and production.
+ * Managing infrastructure with Terraform improves reproducibility, scalability, and simplifies infrastructure management.
- * Running Jenkins as a container simplifies setup, isolates dependencies, and makes CI/CD pipelines portable.
+ * Running Jenkins as a container makes CI/CD pipelines portable, easier to maintain, and isolated from host dependencies.
- * Jenkins CI/CD pipelines automate builds, ECR pushes, and zero-downtime ECS updates.
- * ALB path-based routing directs requests to frontend or backend automatically, keeping services organized and improving reliability
- * Monitoring ECS tasks and logs is essential for diagnosing runtime issues quickly.
- * Automating deployments reduces manual errors and accelerates development cycles.
+ * Using an Amazon Web Services Application Load Balancer with path-based routing improves service separation while maintaining a single entry point for the application.